IIIF/api/source/api/presentation/3.0/index.md

 ``` json-doc
 {"type": "Image"}
 ```

-Warning: Following [#1131](https://github.com/IIIF/iiif.io/issues/1131), if there can ever be more than one type, then the value MUST be an array.
-Except @type's definition is fixed according to the JSON-LD specification, per [#1106](https://github.com/IIIF/iiif.io/issues/1106).
-Thus the change to exactly one from at least one.
-{: .warning}

 ##### format
 The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.